YellowJacketLinux/LFS/00-Perl-Modules.md

 circular dependency issues one should *always* be able to build a Perl module without running the tests.

-The `%{runtests}` macro is a boolean macro that YJL uses to determine whether or not tests should be run.
+The `%{runtests}` macro is a Boolean macro that YJL uses to determine whether or not tests should be run.

 To conditionally run tests, I use the following in my `~/.rpmmacros`